jarrodmhicks/recipes/content/posts/broccoli-casserole.md

 tags: [sides, thanksgiving]
 ---

-This recipe makes 2 dishes.
+Makes 2 dishes

 ### Ingredients

-- 4&nbsp; 16oz packages of `frozen broccoli`
+- 4 16oz packages of frozen broccoli
-- 4&nbsp;`eggs` (beaten)
+- 4 eggs (beaten)
-- 2&nbsp; cups of `mayonnaise`
+- 2 cups of mayonnaise
-- 2&nbsp; cups of `cheddar cheese` (shredded)
+- 2 cups of cheddar cheese (shredded)
-- 2&nbsp; 10.5oz (standard) cans of `cream of celery`
+- 2 10.5oz (standard) cans of cream of celery
-- 3&nbsp; sleeves of crushed `Ritz crackers`
+- 3 sleeves of crushed Ritz crackers
-- 2&nbsp; 9" by 12" `pans`
+- 2 9" by 12" pans

 ### Instructions

-1. &nbsp;Boil broccoli until slightly tender and drain
+1. Boil broccoli until slightly tender and drain
-2. &nbsp;Mix together eggs, mayonnaise, cheese, and cream of celery
+2. Mix together eggs, mayonnaise, cheese, and cream of celery
-3. &nbsp;Add broccoli to pans then mix in wet ingredients
+3. Add broccoli to pans then mix in wet ingredients
-4. &nbsp;Top with crushed crackers immediately before cooking
+4. Top with crushed crackers immediately before cooking
-5. &nbsp;Bake at 350° F for ~ 45 minutes
+5. Bake at 350° F for ~ 45 minutes